CO-CHAIR, CLASS ACTION DEFENSE TEAM

 - Other complex litigation, including claims arising from the sale of investment products, such as mutual funds, by banks and registered investment companies.

-He served as a judicial clerk to the Honorable Alan N. Bloch, U.S. District Court of the Western District of Pennsylvania.
-During law school, Roy was elected to Order of the Coif and served as the lead executive editor of the University of Pittsburgh Law Review.
+Prior to entering private practice, he served as a judicial clerk to the Honorable Alan N. Bloch, U.S. District Court of the Western District of Pennsylvania.
+During law school, Roy served as the lead executive editor of the University of Pittsburgh Law Review.